naser-papi/task-management/README.md

 ## Description

-in this repo I've refactored the code in order using the postgres to store and manipulate data, instread of the in-memory array.
+in this branch I've added the auth module in order to authorization process and protect the task module as well.

 ## Installation